zenml-io/terraform-azure-zenml-stack/README.md

 The ZenML stack configuration is the following:

-1. an Azure Artifact Store linked to the Azure Storage Account and Blob Container
+1. an Azure Artifact Store linked to the Azure Storage Account and Blob Container via an Azure Service Connector configured with the Azure Service Principal credentials
-2. an ACR Container Registry linked to the Azure Container Registry
+2. an ACR Container Registry linked to the Azure Container Registry via an Azure Service Connector configured with the Azure Service Principal credentials
 3. depending on the `orchestrator` input variable:
-  * a local Orchestrator, if `orchestrator` is set to `local`.
+  * if `orchestrator` is set to `local`: a local Orchestrator.
 This can be used in combination with the AzureML Step Operator to selectively run some steps locally and some on AzureML.
-  * an Azure SkyPilot Orchestrator linked to the Azure subscription, if `orchestrator` is set to `skypilot` (default)
+  * if `orchestrator` is set to `skypilot` (default): an Azure SkyPilot Orchestrator linked to the Azure subscription via an Azure Service Connector configured with the Azure Service Principal credentials
-  * an AzureML Orchestrator linked to the AzureML Workspace, if `orchestrator` is set to `azureml`
-4. an AzureML Step Operator linked to the AzureML Workspace
+  * if `orchestrator` is set to `azureml`: an AzureML Orchestrator linked to the AzureML Workspace via an Azure Service Connector configured with the Azure Service Principal credentials
-5. an Azure Service Connector configured with the Azure Service Principal credentials and used to authenticate all ZenML components with the Azure resources
+4. an AzureML Step Operator linked to the AzureML Workspace via an Azure Service Connector configured with the Azure Service Principal credentials

 To use the ZenML stack, you will need to install the required integrations: